Yesterday I got my new iPad.

 So a truly global trade system has come crashing down before, and we bounced back pretty well from that.
 But it was a painful time.
 That particular collapse seems to have arisen from the complex and internecine system of warfare pacts binding great powers to the whims of smaller ones.
 When small powers went to war, the great powers were dragged in alongside.
 It was a hyper-fragile system where one small breakdown could trigger a much larger one, just like the problem that led to the present system of financial derivatives.
 If one counter-party fails, the whole system can be brought down.

 Great powers are once again aligning themselves around smaller allies.
 China and Pakistan and perhaps Russia seem willing to back Iran, while the United States is reluctantly backing Israel.
-One spark in the middle east could set the world alight and effect an immediate and devastating breakdown in global trade.

 But there is a new factor at play today: the service economy.
-While nations in 1913 were freely trading, and while the concept of Ricardian equivalence was widely known, no nation took interdependence to quite the extreme that so many nations have today.
+While nations in 1913 were freely trading, and while the concept of comparative was widely known, no nation took interdependence to quite the extreme that so many nations have today.
 And many nations have taken this idea so far that without imported goods and energy, their internal economies might completely collapse, or at very best struggle with the adjustment from supranational back to local.

 Here’s the situation in the United States: